The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 bootsect /nt60 All

-Restart your computer again.
-If the error BOOTMGR is missing has not disappeared, then there is only one possible option - the wrong disk or partition is marked as "Active".
+Reboot your computer again.
+If the BOOTMGR is missing error does not disappear, then there is only one possible option - the wrong disk or partition is marked as “Active”.

 How to make a disk active from the command line

-It is important that the boot partition with the system, in addition to the bootmgr file contained in it, must also be labeled "Active", that is, from which it will be possible to boot.
-As we already know, in cases of erroneous labeling of the disk, the result will be sad.
+It is important that the boot partition with the system must, in addition to the bootmgr file it contains, also be labeled “Active”, which means that booting will be possible.
+As we already know, in cases of erroneous disc labeling, the result will be sad.

-We do this solution all the same from the usual command line:
+We also make this solution from the regular command line:

 diskpart